 Common Mistakes Students Make in Indigo Long Answers

-The CBSE marking scheme for Indigo penalises three predictable mistakes in the 5 and 6 mark slots.
+The CBSE marking scheme penalises three predictable mistakes in the 5 and 6 mark slots.
 Avoid all three to stay in the top band.

 Watch Out: Do not turn the answer into a biography of Gandhi.
 The prompt asks about Champaran 1917 specifically.
 Marks are cut for content drift to Dandi, Quit India, or Round Table.

-• Vague generalisation: Writing that Gandhi was a great leader without citing the Motihari hearing, Shukla's persistence, or the 25 percent refund costs 2 marks in the analysis slot.
+• Vague generalisation: Calling Gandhi a great leader without the Motihari hearing, Shukla's persistence, or the 25 percent refund costs 2 marks in the analysis slot.

-• Missing chronology: The Lucknow Congress (December 1916) precedes the Motihari trial (April 1917) which precedes the refund settlement.
+• Missing chronology: Lucknow Congress (Dec 1916) precedes the Motihari trial (April 1917), which precedes the refund.
 Examiners look for this sequence.

-• Skipping the self-reliance theme: Gandhi's refusal of Andrews's help is what makes the chapter examinable.
-An answer that does not mention this loses the thematic mark.
+• Skipping the self-reliance theme: Gandhi's refusal of Andrews's help makes the chapter examinable; missing it loses the thematic mark.

-Impact: These three mistakes typically cost 3 of the 6 marks available on the long answer, dropping a Band-A answer to Band-C.
+Impact: These three mistakes typically cost 3 of the 6 marks, dropping a Band-A answer to Band-C.

 Sample Fully-Solved Question Walk-Through: The Champaran Episode

-This solved sample shows the marking-scheme structure for a 6-mark Indigo long answer.
-The prompt is the most repeated CBSE phrasing from 2023 and 2025.
+This solved sample shows the marking-scheme structure for a 6-mark Indigo long answer, using the most repeated CBSE phrasing from 2023 and 2025.

 Question: Why is the Champaran episode considered the beginning of the Indian struggle for independence?
 Discuss with reference to the events narrated by Louis Fischer in Indigo.
 (120 to 150 words, 6 marks)

-Introduction (1 mark): The Champaran satyagraha of 1917 marks the first practical application of Gandhi's civil-disobedience method on Indian soil.
-Louis Fischer presents it as the moment when the freedom struggle moved from elite resolutions to peasant action.
+Introduction (1 mark): The Champaran satyagraha of 1917 is the first practical use of Gandhi's civil-disobedience method on Indian soil.
+Louis Fischer presents it as the moment the freedom struggle moved from elite resolutions to peasant action.

 Body (4 marks): Rajkumar Shukla followed Gandhi for weeks at the 1916 Lucknow Congress until Gandhi agreed to visit Bihar.
-At Motihari, the British magistrate ordered Gandhi to leave; Gandhi refused, and thousands of peasants gathered outside the court, proving the colonial state could no longer rely on peasant fear.
-Gandhi accepted a 25 percent refund instead of the offered 50 percent, recognising that the symbolic victory of forcing any refund mattered more than the amount.
-He also organised schools, healthcare, and sanitation in Champaran villages to teach self-reliance.
+At Motihari, the magistrate ordered Gandhi to leave; he refused, and thousands of peasants gathered outside the court, proving the colonial state could no longer rely on peasant fear.
+Gandhi accepted a 25 percent refund instead of the offered 50 percent, since forcing any refund mattered more than the amount.
+He also set up schools, healthcare, and sanitation in Champaran villages to teach self-reliance.

-Conclusion (1 mark): Champaran proved Indians could win against the British without violence and produced the method that powered Non-Cooperation, the Salt March, and Quit India.
+Conclusion (1 mark): Champaran proved Indians could win against the British without violence, and produced the method behind Non-Cooperation, the Salt March, and Quit India.

-Quick Tip: Always anchor the answer to three concrete incidents from the chapter (Shukla's pursuit, Motihari arrest, 25 percent refund).
-The CBSE marking scheme awards 1 mark per concrete incident cited.
+Quick Tip: Anchor the answer to three concrete incidents (Shukla's pursuit, Motihari arrest, 25 percent refund).
+CBSE awards 1 mark per incident cited.

 Class 12 English NCERT Solutions Chapter 5 Flamingo Prose: Indigo Marks Budget for a 6-Mark Long Answer

-The CBSE marking scheme distributes the 6 marks across four observable buckets.
+The CBSE scheme splits the 6 marks across four buckets.

 Mark BucketMarksWhat the Examiner Looks For